top of page

 Niue Pilot

-Next we identified an island to pilot a scrap metal colelction, processing and export project.
-After travelling extensively around the pacific we learnt that Niue had been storing a collection of scrap metal but had been unable to process it becasue the cost to do so was commercially unviable.
-After consutling with the Niue Government we organised to pilot the program.
+Next we identified an island to pilot a scrap metal collection, processing and export project.
+After travelling extensively around the Pacific, we learnt that Niue had been storing a collection of scrap metal but had been unable to process it because the cost to do so was commercially unviable.
+After consulting with the Niue Government we organised to pilot the program.
 NZAID graciously provided the $50,000 bond for the baler that would be shipped from New Zealand.
 Reef shipping's visionary CEO, Wayne Harris Dawe, agreed to take the baler to Niue and transport the baled and downsized metal back to New Zealand free of charge.
-Sims Pacific Metal in Queensland sponsored the Feasability Study and the Work Health, Saftey and Capacity Building on island.
-IF, a German NGO, partnered with us to produce two video's on how to proces scrap metal on an island.
+Sims Pacific Metal in Queensland sponsored the Feasibility Study and the Work Health, Safety and Capacity Building on island.
+IHF, a German NGO, partnered with us to produce two video's on how to process scrap metal on an island.
 The Office of Prime Minister, Finance and the Environment, coordinated the program on island.
 Niueans, with the assistance of a local private company, collected more scrap metal.
 It was a beautiful collective undertaking.

 How to Process Scrap Metal on Your Island